What is PM1

 The formation of secondary PM1 is generally via photochemical reactions of gases and condensation of semi-volatile vapors in the atmosphere.
 They usually consist of sulfuric acid, ammonium sulfates and nitrates, organic compounds, and a range of trace metals.

 Health & Environmental Impact of PM1

 The major environmental impacts of PM1 pollution are visibility reduction and smog.
 Particulate matter, specifically the ones with a diameter < 2.5 μm alters the absorption and scattering of light in the atmosphere affecting visibility.
-Additionally, the settling of the air-borne particles on plants, soil, and water ecosystems have harmful effects on them.
+Additionally, the settling of the air-borne particles on plants, soil, and water ecosystems has harmful effects on them.
 The metal and organic compounds reduce plant growth and yield while the deposition of PM into water bodies affects its quality and clarity.

-Atmospheric particles affect the heating and the cooling of the atmosphere.
+Atmospheric particles affect the heating and cooling of the atmosphere.
 Some components of PM such as black carbon promote climate warming while some components such as sulfates and nitrates have cooling properties.
 These particles are also the major precursors of smog.

 Possible corrective measures

 The primary step is air particulate monitoring to identify the areas with high particulate levels.
 In addition to this, one can take the following corrective measures: